archana-rg/ml-practical-apps/README.md

 # Case Study : Which coupon to offer drivers?
 The dataset under study contains information on drivers who were offered a coupon to one of the following : Bar, Carry Out Food Place, Cheap Restaurant, Expensive Restaurant, Coffee House, and whether they accepted it or not along with other characteristics.
-The goal of this case study is to come up with rules which can help determine what coupon a particular driver with given characteristics will accept with high probability.
+The goal of this case study is to come up with rules which can help determine the coupon, a particular driver with given characteristics will accept with high probability.

 ## 1. Business Understanding
-To promote local businesses, coupons to those businesses are offered to drivers passing by.
+To promote local businesses, coupons to those businesses are offered to drivers passing through.
 While the proximity of the business is a factor in determining what coupon to offer, the other important factor is to know whether the driver will be inclined to accept the coupon.
 For example, if  there is a Bar and a Coffee House nearby, which coupon would the driver accept if he has a minor in the vehicle?
-It will help to know the probability of accepting the coupons iven the conditions which in turn will help with the original goal of promoting local businesses.
+It will help to know the probability of accepting the coupons given the conditions which in turn will help with the original goal of promoting local businesses.

 ### 1.1 Business Goals
 1. Gain insight into characteristics that determine coupon acceptance
-2. Put down rules to offer a particular coupon to a driver
+2. Put down rules to offer a particular coupon to a driver(in this case study the focus is on Bar, Restaurant20-50 and CarryAway coupons)

 ## 2. Data Understanding
 Here we take an initial look at the given data and explore the quality of it.